 If you pass the exam, within 24 hours your name will be updated in the PMI Certification Registry, and then you can see your name there.
-You will receive your certificate within four to six weeks (though, officially PMI says that it will deliver your certificate package within eight weeks).
+You will receive your certificate within four to six weeks (although, officially PMI says that it will deliver your certificate package within eight weeks).

-Before I end this blog-post, let’s summarize all steps once again:
+Before I end this blog post, let’s summarize all the steps once again:

 - Research and collect all information relevant to the PMP Certification Exam.

 - Collect study materials for the exam; e.g. books, sample questions, notes, the PMP prep software, etc.

-- Become a PMI member, and download the PMBOK guide.
-Start studying the PMP Certification Exam Prep reference books and the PMBOK Guide.
+- Become a PMI member and download the PMBOK guide.
+Start studying the PMP certification exam preperation. reference books and the PMBOK Guide.

 - Get the 35 contact hours of formal PM education training from any PMI approved R.E.P.